gravitational/teleport/docs/2.3/admin-guide.md

   * If a load balancer is not an option, you must specify each instance of an auth server in `auth_servers` section of Teleport configuration.

+**IMPORTANT:** with multiple instances of the auth servers running, special attention needs to be paid to keep their configuration identical.
+Settings like `cluster_name`, `tokens`, `storage`, etc must be the same.

 #### Run multiple instances of Teleport Proxy

 The Teleport Proxy is stateless which makes running multiple instances trivial.